shaka-project/shaka-packager/docs/source/options/stream_descriptors.rst

 :language (lang):

     Optional value which contains a user-specified language tag.
 If specified, this value overrides any language metadata in the input stream.
+Invalid language tags will be treated as 'und' which indicates the language is undetermined.

 :output_format (format):